apache/mxnet/docs/get_started/raspbian_setup.md

-# Installing MXNet on Ubuntu
+# Installing MXNet on Raspbian
 MXNet currently supports the Debian based Raspbian operating system for Raspberry Pi Devices, offering a python API.

-We currently reccomend running MXNet on the Raspberry Pi 3 or equivilant devices with more than 1GB of RAM and with an SD card that has at least 4 GB of memory free.
+The full MxNet library is over 200MB when loaded into memory and the requirements can take almost 1GB of disk space.
+Due to this we currently reccomend running MXNet on the Raspberry Pi 3 or equivilant devices with more than 1GB of RAM and with an SD card that has at least 4 GB of memory free.
 The Raspberry Pi 1, 2, Zero and other devices with less than 1GB of RAM are not sufficient to run the full MXNet library (though they can run the MXNet amalgamation library).

 ## Standard installation